mihail911/mihail911.github.io/src/pages/pages/2015-05-01---about/index.md

 Graduate student at [Stanford University](https://www.stanford.edu/) where I studied computer science and artificial intelligence.
 I spent 3 wonderful years as a researcher in the [Stanford Natural Language Processing Group](https://nlp.stanford.edu/), where I had the unbelievable fortune to work with [Christopher Manning](https://nlp.stanford.edu/manning/), [Percy Liang](https://cs.stanford.edu/~pliang/), [Christopher Potts](https://web.stanford.edu/~cgpotts/), and other brilliant people.

 ## What Interests Me 🤖
 Natural language understanding and anything related to machine learning.
-I spent years building dialogue agents, especially of the goal-oriented variety, and have worked on [computational semantics](https://en.wikipedia.org/wiki/Computational_semantics) and [textual inference](https://nlp.stanford.edu/~wcmac/papers/nli-diss.pdf).
+I spent years building goal-oriented dialogue agents and have worked on [computational semantics](https://en.wikipedia.org/wiki/Computational_semantics) and [textual inference](https://nlp.stanford.edu/~wcmac/papers/nli-diss.pdf).
 I also believe artificial intelligence will be one of the **most transformative paradigm shifts in human history**, so thinking about the implications of that keeps me pretty busy 🙂